HaveTimeDrinkTea/w01_challenge_accessible_seo/README.md

 * Will need to connect the request a demo form to a CRM application like mailchimp to collect leads.
 * Will need to update all social media account icons with the correct URL.
 * Will need to relink the main nav in header to the relevant pages for this website.
+* Implement cookie consent and check compliance with GDPR.

 ## User Story